noisiver/mod-recruitafriend/README.md

 There's a configuration option to determine how long a referral lasts.
 Setting that value to 0 means it'll never expire.

+Another configuration option gives players rewards for recruiting other players.
+The rewards are Swift Zhevra and X-53 Touring Rocket, but can be disabled individually.
+The reward days option determines how many days has to pass since the referral before the accounts are eligible for rewards.
+Setting it to 0 disables all rewards.

 # Additional information
 This module is part of my collection of modules.